 Are people working from home required to be online at certain hours?
 How about those in a different time zone?

 It’s important to set these parameters since communication is key to a thriving hybrid workplace.
-But the differing work hours of employees can make communication difficult, so setting specific times where teams can meet and regroup may be beneficial.
+But the differing work hours of employees can make communication difficult, so setting specific times when teams can meet and regroup may be beneficial.

 Design the office for hybrid work